saikrishnapotaraboina123-hub/VLSI-VCO-Project/README.md

-# Voltage-Controlled Oscillator (VCO) Using a 5-Stage Ring Oscillator in 180nm CMOS Technology
+# Voltage-Controlled Oscillator (VCO) Using a 5-Stage Oscillator in 180nm CMOS Technology

 ## Project Overview